isblab/wnt_signaling_mutation_analysis/README.md

   downloaded mutant PDB files.
 See the `scripts/postprocess.cxc` file for reference.

-> [!IMPORTANT]
-> This step is necessary because Arpeggio may not properly add hydrogens
-> to the structures.
-Additionally, we want to clean up the structures by removing
-> non-protein atoms and cleaning alt-loc atoms.

 - Run the postprocessing script in ChimeraX CLI as follows:

   ```